ucsb-cs8/w20/_lab/lab06.md

 Once you're done with writing your functions, navigate to the Lab assignment "{{page.num}}" on Gradescope and upload your `{{page.num}}.py` files.

-Thanks to Matthew Buoni for this lab!
+Thanks to Matthew Buoni for this lab, and to Jianyu Xu for adapting it to this assignment.